knbknb/virtualdub-mass-deshake/README.md

 =======================

-<h3> Two scripts for mass-deshaking videos on Linux, using the freeware programs wine and  VirtualDub,  </h3>
+<h3> Two scripts for mass-deshaking videos on Linux, using the freeware programs wine and  VirtualDub  </h3>
- Put all your *.mp4 or *.avi files in a signle directory.
+ Put all your *.mp4 or *.avi files in a single directory.

 VirtualDub will attempt to process all files in that directory.
 Using a bash command line and the .vdscript file provided in this repo, you'll specify the directory name and the suffix of the newly created output dir.